 Where Do Digital Nomads Live?

-Digital nomads can live anywhere worldwide as long as they have a good internet connection.
+Digital nomads can live anywhere worldwide if they have a good internet connection.
 But some countries are popular among digital nomads, such as Thailand, Bali, Mexico, Croatia, Estonia, and more.

 Also, read: 11 Best Places to Live in Thailand for Digital Nomads